TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/README.md

 <img src="images/dac3.png" height="110" />
 </p>

-There does not seem to be any issues when playing higher defintion material in windows 10 using the DAC
+There does not seem to be any issues when playing higher definition material in windows 10 using the DAC

 ```
 F411    PCM5102A    LED    Description